johneddcooper/forumscraper/README.txt

 to create database, run
   mysql -u 'mysql_username' < create.sql

+copy the settings file, then edit it to contain the correct login credentials cp local_settings.py.sample local_settings.py

+then run
-edit db_utf8.py to contain proper mysql credentials, then run python db_utf8.py
+  python db_utf8.py
 (changes mysql table columns to all accept UTF-8)

+finally, run
-edit vbscraper.py to contain proper mysql credentials before running python vbscraper.py URL
+  python vbscraper.py URL

 URL must contain http and end with a /